 Backstory and Context

 In 1765, the Stamp Act Congress took place in the City Hall.
 It was here where the delegates from the colonies protested their dissatisfaction with "taxation without representation."
 During this meeting, the Congress drafted the Declaration of Rights and Grievances.
-The document consisted of 13 points of the colonists' protests.This was a major historical event, since it was the first united action by the colonies.
+The document consisted of 13 points of the colonists' protests, the first united action by the colonies.